Free summer memberships for teens brought a host of benefits to our community in 2017.

 Get Summer is coming back in 2018 and 2019

-The Y became a place for high schoolers to hang out with friends, connect with caring adults, and build life skills.
+In 2017, the Y became a place for high schoolers to hang out with friends, connect with caring adults, and build life skills.
 “The Get Summer program shines a light on the Y’s commitment to inclusion, access and equity.
 Our goal is to set up a bright future for young people—and there’s no better time to do that than summer, when teens have the potential to engage in more risky behaviors,” he says.

 Due to the popularity of the program in 2017, it’s been confirmed to return for at least two more years.